datalisk/pulumi-aws-toolbox/README.md

 * websites that are mostly static using S3 and CloudFront
 * backends implemented with AWS Lambda

+## Demo app
+The [notebook app](https://notebook.datalisk.com) demonstrates the core components of the library.
+It's an open-source & serverless pastebin alternative, created with just ~100 lines of infrastructure code.

 # Setup
 Install with